Futurity & Maturity

 A. Members nominating litters may list three names for a Futurity/Maturity judge to serve at the National Specialty two years hence.
 Only the names indicated on the first litter nomination a breeder submits for a given Futurity will be counted by the Futurity Committee.
 Six months prior to the National, the members nominated will be contacted to ascertain, if elected to judge, would they be willing to accept the assignment.
 Only those names that have agreed to accept the assignment will go on the final ballot.
 Balloting will be done electronically and/or via postal mail and will only include those members who have nominated litters for that year.
 If only one member nominated agrees to accept the assignment, there will be no ballots sent.

-B. The Judge, or any member of his/her family, cannot be the owner, co-owner, breeder, or co-breeder of any puppy or its sire or dam entered in the Futurity in which he/she judges.
+B. The judge, or any member of his/her family, cannot be the owner, co-owner, breeder, or co-breeder of any puppy or its sire or dam entered in the Futurity in which he/she judges.
 Futurity/Maturity judges may not judge a dog owned, co-owned, bred, or co-bred by anyone they may share a room with at this event.
-As per AKC Rules, Futurity/Maturity judges may not exhibit on the day they judge.
-A multi-day specialty is considered one event, and the restriction will apply for the duration of the event.
-The entire National Specialty is considered one event.
-Futurity/Maturity judges may exhibit at any regional or pre-national specialties held prior to the National Specialty.
-Futurity/Maturity judges may not own or co-own any dogs exhibited at the National Specialty.
+As per ACA rules, Futurity/Maturity judges may not exhibit on the day they judge.
+They may exhibit on the days preceding and days after their assignment during the National Specialty week. (addendum February 2025)

-C. A Judge cannot judge a Futurity and Maturity more than once every eight years.
-In order to be eligible again, judges must not have judged any conformation events the previous seven nationals.
+C. A judge cannot judge a Futurity and Maturity more than once every four years.
+To be eligible again, judges must not have judged any conformation events the previous three nationals. (addendum August 2023)

 D. An individual must be a member in good standing of the ACA and satisfy the 12/5/4 rule (12 years in the Akita breed, five litters bred, four champion Akitas bred) to be eligible to judge the Futurity and Maturity Stakes.
-If there are no ACA members available and willing in any particular year to judge, a selection will be made from interested individuals who have attended the ACA JEC seminar. (addendum June 2019)
+If there are no ACA members available and willing in any particular year to judge, a selection can be made from interested individuals who have attended the ACA JEC seminar. (addendum June 2019) Handlers with 20 years of experience and who have earned championship titles on at least 20 akitas can be allowed to judge Futurity & Maturity. (addendum December 2023)

 Maturity Stake Rules